jake-yukich/luxst/README.md

 # Luxst

 Luxst is a simple ray tracer implemented in Rust.
+It currently serves as an entrypoint into both computer graphics algorithms and the Rust language.